You are now in the main content area

 PASS Writing Badges - V1 - ACHIEVEMENT IN UNIVERSITY BUSINESS COMMUNICATION

-Issued upon completion of (at least) one workshop from each of the three Streams
+Issued upon completion of (at least) one workshop from each of the three streams (three workshops in total).

 PASS Writing Badges - V2 - Proficiency in University Business Communication

-Issued upon completion of six workshops from any of the three Streams.
+Issued upon completion of six workshops from any of the three streams.

 Our No-Show Policy